What is the job role?

 To be successful in this role, we are looking for someone who:

-9. Experience in supporting primary-aged children with their social, emotional, and mental health needs is not essential, but a willingness to train and develop these skills is required
+10. Experience in supporting primary aged children with their social, emotional, and mental health needs is not essential, but a willingness to train and develop these skills is required

-Please note the salary advertised will be pro-rata to hours and weeks worked (Term Time Only).
+Please note the salary advertised will be pro-rata to the weeks and hours 35 worked (Term Time Only).

 If you need help or support to complete your application, please visit our accessibility page to see how we can assist you.